-Thirteen ATE projects are funded to provide services and support specifically for ATE grantseekers and grantees and their affiliates.
+Twelve ATE projects are funded to provide services and support specifically for ATE grantseekers and grantees and their affiliates.
 These projects include the following:

-- AccessATE supported ATE projects in making their materials and activities more accessible to all students and faculty, including those with disabilities. - ATE Central served as the ATE program's information hub, dedicated to highlighting ATE projects' work and supporting them in various aspects of their work, such as archiving, outreach, and connecting with others in the ATE community. - ATE for 2 Year Colleges (ATE-2YC) provided proposal writing workshops and a mentoring program for two-year college STEM faculty. - ATE Collaborative Outreach and Engagement raised awareness of the ATE program, primarily through the publication of the ATE Impacts book. - BILT and Mentoring Academies supported ATE projects in integrating the Business Industry Leadership Team model for productive partnerships with industry. - EvaluATE strengthened the evaluation capacity of those involved with ATE projects through training, networking opportunities, and research, including administration of the ATE Survey.
+- AccessATE supported ATE projects in making their materials and activities more accessible to all students and faculty, including those with disabilities. - ATE Central served as the ATE program's information hub, dedicated to highlighting ATE projects' work and supporting them in various aspects of their work, such as archiving, outreach, and connecting with others in the ATE community. - ATE Collaborative Outreach and Engagement raised awareness of the ATE program, primarily through the publication of the ATE Impacts book. - Community College Presidents Initiative STEM (CCPI STEM) strengthened leadership skills and grant awareness in community college faculty and administrators. - EvaluATE strengthened the evaluation capacity of those involved with ATE projects through training, networking opportunities, and research, including administration of the ATE Survey. - Journal of Advanced Technological Education (JATE) supported scholarship and published peer-reviewed publications relevant to the ATE community. - Mentor-Connect served as a mentoring and leadership development program for two-year institutions of higher education new to the ATE program.

-- Formative Assessment Systems for ATE (FAS4ATE) provided workshops to improve the assessment of professional development activities by ATE projects. - HIS ATE Hub supported Hispanic serving institutions to apply for ATE funding. - Mentor-Connect served as a mentoring and leadership development program for two-year institutions of higher education new to the ATE program. - Mentor Links served as a mentoring initiative that supports community colleges in developing new or strengthening existing STEM technician education programs. - Mentor Up served as a mentoring initiative that supports teams in developing and submitting a successful ATE proposal. - Project Vision encouraged presidents of colleges new to NSF funding to apply for grant programs in the NSF Division of Undergraduate Education. - Working Partner Workshops provided training to ATE project teams on how to effectively and sustainably collaborate with industry partners.
+- Mentor Links served as a mentoring initiative to support community colleges in developing new or strengthening existing STEM technician education programs. - Mentor Up served as a mentoring initiative to support teams in developing and submitting successful ATE proposals. - Project Vision encouraged presidents of colleges new to NSF funding to apply for grant programs in the NSF Division of Undergraduate Education. - Pathways to Innovation supported ATE projects in integrating the Business Industry Leadership Team model for productive partnerships with industry. - Working Partner Workshops provided training to ATE project teams on how to effectively and sustainably collaborate with industry partners.

+Delivered 53 workshops

+that engaged an average of 50 people per webinar

+Delivered 65 webinars

-Collectively, these 13 projects delivered 83 webinars that engaged an average of 67 people per webinar and provided over 640 people with one-on-one technical assistance.
+that engaged an average of 53 people per webinar

+Provided over 450 people

+with one-on-one technical assistance